pwoolvett/pymoors/docs/index.md

+---
+hide:
+  - navigation
+---

-# Welcome to the pymoors Documentation
+# 📚 Welcome to the pymoors Documentation

-This is the official documentation for the **pymoors** project.
+> This is the official documentation for the **pymoors** project.

 ## What is pymoors?